LTAD

 How will it do this?

-The LTAD system that Badminton Canada has released is comprehensive and detailed.
-Essentially, it provides a guideline and long term path for athletes of all skill levels.
-More specifically, though, it emphasizes when and what kind of exercises athletes should be doing at different stages of their physical maturity, as opposed to their age.
+The Badminton Canada LTAD system is comprehensive and detailed.
+It provides a guideline and long-term path for athletes of all skill levels.
+Specifically, it emphasizes when and what kind of exercises athletes should be doing at different stages of their physical maturity, as opposed to their age.

 There exist eight major stages:

-6 Learn to Win (M 19-23, F 18-21) – Refines previously developed capacities and heightens experience and confidence in national and international competitions.
+6. Learn to Win (M 19-23, F 18-21) – Refines previously developed capacities and heightens experience in national and international competitions.

-7 Train to Win (M 23+, F 21+) – Maximizes all previously established capacities, thereby maximizing performance.
+7. Train to Win (M 23+, F 21+) – Maximizes all previously established capacities and performance.

-8 Active for Life (M, F any age) – Transitions high performance athletes into a participation role and encourages everyone – whether competitive or recreational athletes – to remain active for life.
+8. Active for Life (M/F any age) – Encourages high-performance athletes to encourage everyone – competitive or recreational athletes – to remain active for life.

-The 10 year rule states that it takes a minimum of ten years and 10, 000 hours of training for talented athletes to reach elite levels for any sport.
-Taking this into consideration, the LTAD plan hi-lites that Canadian Olympic badminton athletes are peaking too late, and accordingly, are not making it to the podium at international events.
-To remedy this, there exist a number of advanced stages, which become more specific as the athlete progresses: FUNdamentals stage, specialization, developmental age (which is dependent on the physical maturity of the athlete), trainability, physical, mental, cognitive and emotional development, periodization, calendar planning for competition, system alignment and integration, and continuous improvement.
+It takes a minimum of ten years or 10, 000 hours of training for talented athletes to reach elite levels for any sport.
+Taking this into consideration, the LTAD plan highlights that Canadian Olympic badminton athletes are peaking too late, and accordingly, are not making it to the podium at international events.
+To remedy this, there exist a number of advanced stages, which become more specific as the athlete progresses: FUNdamentals stage, specialization, developmental age (dependent on the physical maturity of the athlete), trainability, physical, mental, cognitive and emotional development, periodization, calendar planning for competition, system alignment and integration, and continuous improvement.

-Yes!
-In addition to all the information above, the Life: Long-Term Athlete Development manual also goes over topics such as developing well rounded and healthy athletes, perfecting skills and staying active with badminton for life.
+In addition to all the information above, the Life: Long-Term Athlete Development manual also goes over topics such as developing healthy, well-rounded athletes, perfecting skills and staying active with badminton for life.
 We strongly recommend you take some time and read through the manual.

 More information about the LTAD can be found at the Coaching Manitoba Resource Centre.